awsdocs/aws-lambda-developer-guide/doc_source/API_CreateFunction.md

 Required: No

  ** [Timeout](#API_CreateFunction_RequestSyntax) **   <a name="SSS-CreateFunction-request-Timeout"></a>
 The amount of time that Lambda allows a function to run before stopping it\.
 The default is 3 seconds\.
 The maximum allowed value is 900 seconds\.
+For additional information, see [Lambda execution environment](https://docs.aws.amazon.com/lambda/latest/dg/runtimes-context.html)\.
 Type: Integer
 Valid Range: Minimum value of 1\.
 Required: No

  ** [TracingConfig](#API_CreateFunction_RequestSyntax) **   <a name="SSS-CreateFunction-request-TracingConfig"></a>
-Set `Mode` to `Active` to sample and trace a subset of incoming requests with AWS X\-Ray\.
+Set `Mode` to `Active` to sample and trace a subset of incoming requests with [AWS X\-Ray](https://docs.aws.amazon.com/lambda/latest/dg/services-xray.html)\.
 Type: [TracingConfig](API_TracingConfig.md) object
 Required: No